charlesreid1/charlesreid1.github.io/pelican/content/rubiks-2-permutations.md

 in a way that makes it possible to create a system for describing permutations using algebra.

+We will not discuss the aim of representing permutations in this way in the present post, but this will be described in Part 3.

 Next, we discuss move sequences on the Rubik's Cube - these are sequences of rotations of particular faces on the Rubik's Cube.
 We discuss the application of the